rotundasoftware/baseline/README.md

 ## Bootstrapping data from the server to the client

-Baseline streamlines the process of bootstrapping data from the client to the server using steamer.
+The process of bootstrapping data from the client to the server is streamlined using [steamer](https://github.com/rotundasoftware/steamer).

 ![](https://github.com/rotundasoftware/baselinejs/blob/master/docs/bootstrapping.png)